Basic Rules www.gps-speedsurfing.com

 Even after a year or more the RTK’s could still ask to send the track, so always make backups of the files.
 Always save the original tracklog file and when you have deleted spikes (when applicable in non-doppler devices) save this file with a different name (add cleaned to the file name).

-Never change the new of the original SBN of SBP files if you use f.i. a Navi GT31.
+Never change the new of the original SBN, SBP or .UBX files .
 If necessary make a copy of that file.

-A rider can also send the track to a special e-mail address: tracks(at)gps-speedsurfing(dot)com.
+A rider can also send the track to a special e-mail address: info(at)gps-speedsurfing(dot)com.
 Please also mark the box in the session screen when you have send the track.

 When a RTK does a request for a track, it will need to be sent within 5 days to the RTK.